-Measure Outcome Length of time people remain homeless Over the last reporting year, the average number of days people experienced homelessness before getting housed increased from 64 days to 65 days.
+Measure Outcome Length of time people remain homeless Σ Over the last reporting year, the average number of days people experienced homelessness before getting housed increased from 60 days in FY 2023 to 63 days in FY 2024.
 (Measure 1, Metric 1.1).
-Extent that people who were permanently housed return to homelessness Over the last reporting year, 3% of households that exited to permanent housing situations returned to homelessness within 6-12 months., the same as FY 2019 (Measure 2a).
-Number of people experiencing homelessness Our annual sheltered count shows that over the last reporting year, the number of people experiencing sheltered homelessness over the entire year has decreased from 1,260 individuals to 1,070 individuals (Measure 3, Metric 3.2).
-Employment Income and Growth Over the last reporting year, 35% of adults who stayed in a housing program increased their total income.
-This is an increase from FY 2019, when 24% of adults increased income (Measure 4, Metric 4.3).
-Number of people experiencing homelessness for the first time Over the last reporting year, 83% of people served across all programs were experiencing homelessness for the first time.
-This is the same as FY 2019, when 83% of people were experiencing homelessness for the first time (Measure 5, Metric 5.2).
-Successful placement in or retention of Permanent Housing Exits from shelter and rapid rehousing programs to permanent housing increased over the last reporting year from 33% to 36% (Measure 7, Metric 7b.1).
-Successful exits/retention from permanent supportive housing programs has increased over the last reporting year from 92% to 93% (Measure 7, Metric 7b.2).
+Extent that people who were permanently housed return to homelessness Σ Over the last reporting year, 5.97% of households that exited to permanent housing situations returned to homelessness within 6-12 months, which is an increase from FY 2023 at 3.21% (Measure 2a).
+Number of people experiencing homelessness > Our annual sheltered count shows that over the last reporting year, the number of people experiencing sheltered homelessness over the entire year has increased from 1,070 individuals to 1,088 individuals.
+(Measure 3, Metric 3.2) Employment Income and Growth \ Over the last reporting year, 46% of adults who stayed in a housing program increased their total income.
+This is an increase from FY 2023, when 35% of adults increased income (Measure 4, Metric 4.3).
+Number of people experiencing homelessness for the first time Σ Over the last reporting year, 65% of people served across all programs were experiencing homelessness for the first time.
+This is the same as FY 2023 when 65% of people were experiencing homelessness for the first time (Measure 5, Metric 5.2) Successful placement in or retention of Permanent Housing $\overline{\mathbf{X}}$ Exits from shelter and rapid rehousing programs to permanent housing decreased over the last reporting year from 36% to 32% (Measure 7, Metric 7b.1) Successful exits/retention from permanent supportive housing programs has decreased over the last reporting year from 93% to 89%.
+(Measure 7, Metric 7b.2)

-^{}Includes Emergency Shelter, Safe Haven, Transitional Housing, and Permanent Supportive Housing Programs
+^{}includes Emergency Shelter, Transitional Housing, and Permanent Supportive Housing Programs